wuhongyi/ROOTNote/class/TTree.md

 //   the header to the file.

    virtual Int_t           Branch(TCollection* list, Int_t bufsize = 32000, Int_t splitlevel = 99, const char* name = "");
+/// Create one branch for each element in the collection.
+/// Each entry in the collection becomes a top level branch if the
+/// corresponding class is not a collection.
+If it is a collection, the entry
+/// in the collection becomes in turn top level branches, etc.
+/// The splitlevel is decreased by 1 every time a new collection is found.
+/// For example if list is a TObjArray*
+///   - if splitlevel = 1, one top level branch is created for each element
+///      of the TObjArray.
+///   - if splitlevel = 2, one top level branch is created for each array element.
+///     if, in turn, one of the array elements is a TCollection, one top level
+///     branch will be created for each element of this collection.
+/// In case a collection element is a TClonesArray, the special Tree constructor
+/// for TClonesArray is called.
+/// The collection itself cannot be a TClonesArray.
+/// The function returns the total number of branches created.
+/// If name is given, all branch names will be prefixed with name_.
+/// IMPORTANT NOTE1: This function should not be called with splitlevel < 1.
+/// IMPORTANT NOTE2: The branches created by this function will have names
+/// corresponding to the collection or object names.
+It is important
+/// to give names to collections to avoid misleading branch names or
+/// identical branch names.
+By default collections have a name equal to
+/// the corresponding class name, e.g. the default name for a TList is "TList".
+/// And in general in any cases two or more master branches contain subbranches
+/// with identical names, one must add a "." (dot) character at the end
+/// of the master branch name.
+This will force the name of the subbranch
+/// to be master.subbranch instead of simply subbranch.
+/// This situation happens when the top level object (say event)
+/// has two or more members referencing the same class.
+/// For example, if a Tree has two branches B1 and B2 corresponding
+/// to objects of the same class MyClass, one can do:
+/// ~~~ {.cpp}
+///     tree.Branch("B1.","MyClass",&b1,8000,1);
+///     tree.Branch("B2.","MyClass",&b2,8000,1);
+/// ~~~
+/// if MyClass has 3 members a,b,c, the two instructions above will generate
+/// subbranches called B1.a, B1.b ,B1.c, B2.a, B2.b, B2.c

    virtual Int_t           Branch(TList* list, Int_t bufsize = 32000, Int_t splitlevel = 99);
+/// Deprecated function.
+Use next function instead.

    virtual Int_t           Branch(const char* folder, Int_t bufsize = 32000, Int_t splitlevel = 99);
+/// Create one branch for each element in the folder.
+/// Returns the total number of branches created.

    virtual TBranch        *Branch(const char* name, void* address, const char* leaflist, Int_t bufsize = 32000);
+/// Create a new TTree Branch.
+/// This Branch constructor is provided to support non-objects in
+/// a Tree.
+The variables described in leaflist may be simple
+/// variables or structures.  // See the two following
+/// constructors for writing objects in a Tree.
+/// By default the branch buffers are stored in the same file as the Tree.
+/// use TBranch::SetFile to specify a different file
+///    * address is the address of the first item of a structure.
+///    * leaflist is the concatenation of all the variable names and types
+///      separated by a colon character :
+///      The variable name and the variable type are separated by a slash (/).
+///      The variable type may be 0,1 or 2 characters.
+If no type is given,
+///      the type of the variable is assumed to be the same as the previous
+///      variable.
+If the first variable does not have a type, it is assumed
+///      of type F by default.
+The list of currently supported types is given below:
+///         - C : a character string terminated by the 0 character
+///         - B : an 8 bit signed integer (Char_t)
+///         - b : an 8 bit unsigned integer (UChar_t)
+///         - S : a 16 bit signed integer (Short_t)
+///         - s : a 16 bit unsigned integer (UShort_t)
+///         - I : a 32 bit signed integer (Int_t)
+///         - i : a 32 bit unsigned integer (UInt_t)
+///         - F : a 32 bit floating point (Float_t)
+///         - D : a 64 bit floating point (Double_t)
+///         - L : a 64 bit signed integer (Long64_t)
+///         - l : a 64 bit unsigned integer (ULong64_t)
+///         - O : [the letter 'o', not a zero] a boolean (Bool_t)
+///      Arrays of values are supported with the following syntax:
+///         - If leaf name has the form var[nelem], where nelem is alphanumeric, then
+///           if nelem is a leaf name, it is used as the variable size of the array,
+///           otherwise return 0.
+///         - If leaf name has the form var[nelem], where nelem is a non-negative integer, then
+///           it is used as the fixed size of the array.
+///         - If leaf name has the form of a multi-dimensional array (e.g. var[nelem][nelem2])
+///           where nelem and nelem2 are non-negative integer) then
+///           it is used as a 2 dimensional array of fixed size.
+///      Any of other form is not supported.
+/// Note that the TTree will assume that all the item are contiguous in memory.
+/// On some platform, this is not always true of the member of a struct or a class,
+/// due to padding and alignment.
+Sorting your data member in order of decreasing
+/// sizeof usually leads to their being contiguous in memory.
+///    * bufsize is the buffer size in bytes for this branch
+///      The default value is 32000 bytes and should be ok for most cases.
+///      You can specify a larger value (e.g. 256000) if your Tree is not split
+///      and each entry is large (Megabytes)
+///      A small value for bufsize is optimum if you intend to access
+///      the entries in the Tree randomly and your Tree is in split mode.

            TBranch        *Branch(const char* name, char* address, const char* leaflist, Int_t bufsize = 32000)
    {
       // Overload to avoid confusion between this signature and the template instance.